What to Do If You Think Your Kid Is Hiding Substance Abuse

 If you have discovered that your child is doing something very dangerous to himself, then your best course of action is to immediately find a counselor to consult with.
 Be prepared, if you are in an HMO, to have a very long wait to get your first counseling appointment.
 If you feel your child is in an emergency, do not hesitate to bring him/her to an urgent care center or an emergency room.
 If the child’s problems are deemed an emergency, he/she may be admitted directly to an inpatient adolescent unit for stabilization.
 If not, the emergency room will make a referral to a psychiatrist, and this can sometimes help to put a teen on the fast track to getting an appointment with somebody who can help them, particularly if the teen is threatening suicide or is totally out of it from drug use (as my son was).

-Should you need help finding help for troubled teenagers or best boarding schools or Christian boarding schools or therapeutic boarding schools, please let us know.
+Should you need help finding schools for troubled teens or residential treatment centers or residential schools for girls or residential treatment for teens, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 What to Do If You Think Your Kid Is Hiding Substance Abuse

 There are no easy answers to this serious dilemma that more and more of us parents are facing every day, but there are steps you can take.